Pet-Series/pet_ros2_joystick_pkg/README.md

 </ul>
 <br>

-# Test the Jotstick node
+# Test the Joystick node

 ## ROS2 Test pet_joystick_node using TurtleSim (indivudal start)
 Objective is to control the simulated turtle on screen by using <code>pet_joystick_node</code>.